at-import/jacket/readme.md

 # Jacket

-**Dress your css appropriately.**
+**Conditional Styles with Sass.
+Dress you CSS appropriately.**

-Jacket is a Sass/Compass component that helps you orgainze stylesheets for a multi-context build process.
-Write and maintain a master stylesheet, then output custom tailored stylesheets for specific browsers, mobile/desktop sites, and app builds.
+Jacket is a Compass component that prints and hides styles based on a list of context variables you set in your stylesheet.
+Write and maintain a master stylesheet, then output custom tailored stylesheets for modern and legacy browsers, site and app builds, or any other context you can think of.

 ## Installation

+Until Sass 3.3 is released Jacket requires Compass.

 **With Ruby**